TaraKhodaei/PATHTREES/README.md

 > **Input for Generating Boundary Trees:**
 > * **"D_sampletrees"** is a sample of around 1000 rooted trees in Newick format which are extracted from RevBayes for D1 <br/>
-> (find that in the folder "data" in GitHub Repository).
+> (find that in the folder "data" in the github repository).
 > * **"D1.phy"** is an mandatory input file that holds a sequence data set in PHYLIP format <br/>
-> (find that in the folder "data" in GitHub Repository).
+> (find that in the folder "data" in the github repository).

 <br/>